hodges96/ECE4424Final/index.md

 ## Issues and Concerns

 Before we present the results of our experimentation, we would like to address several potential concerns with this application of Machine Learning.
 First and foremost, any application that utilizes algorithmically assigned gender will be inherently biased.
-Even the best classifier implemented for the paper had less than a 90% accuracy rate when classifying users by role.
-The 10% percent of misclassified users could experience adverse effects ranging in severity stemming from this model.
+Even the best classifier implemented for the paper had less than a 90 percent accuracy rate when classifying users by role.
+The 10 percent of misclassified users could experience adverse effects ranging in severity stemming from this model.
 This issue must be kept at the forefront of any discussion when implementing a system such as the one described.

 In addition, there are many Twitter users who identify as transgender or non-binary.
 Attempting to force these users into a binary box will create discriminatory effects targeting these individuals.